Data Analysis with AI: Concepts

 Many LLMs, constant evolution

-Gabor’s current take 1
+Gabor’s current take I

-Gabor’s current take 2
+Gabor’s current take II

-Your place
+Your place with AI

 • Without core knowledge you can’t interact